enarjord/passivbot/docs/configuration.md

 ## Live Trading Settings

+- `approved_coins`:
-- `approved_coins`: List of coins approved for trading.
+	- List of coins approved for trading.
 If empty, all coins are approved.
+	- May be given as path to external file which is read by Passivbot continuously.
+	- May be split into long and short by giving a json on the form:
+		- `{"long": ["COIN1", "COIN2"], "short": ["COIN2", "COIN3"]}`
 - `auto_gs`: Automatically enable graceful stop for positions on disapproved coins.
   - Graceful stop means the bot will continue trading as normal, but not open a new position after the current position is fully closed.
 - `coin_flags`: